SiFTW/patientMutationModelling/README.md

 ## Run the simulations

-Upload a 'patientData' file with columns including 'PID' (patient ID), 'Gene' and 'Variant' which should contain all mutations for every patient you want to simulate.
+Upload a 'patientData' file with columns including 'PID' (patient ID), 'Gene' and 'Alt' (alteration) which should contain all mutations for every patient you want to simulate.

 Open the 'runMM_auto_allCohorts.ipynb' notebook.
 Edit the number of cells the maximum number of generations to be run if required.